 Master's Degree Programs in Sonography

-Learn what you'll study in master's in sonography or medical radiation degree programs.
-Find out about professional certification and online program options.
+Learn what you'll study in sonography master's degree programs.
+Find out about course topics and other requirements, along with professional certification qualifications and online program options.
 Schools offering Diagnostic Medical Sonography degrees can also be found in these popular choices.

 Can I Earn a Master's Degree in Sonography?

 At the master's degree level, sonography programs focus on advanced topics in the field.
 Programs frequently feature clinical rotations, which allow students to gain valuable hands-on experience in a real-world setting.
 Students looking to gain admission into these programs will need a bachelor's degree, usually in a medical field.

 |Online Options||Online programs are unavailable due to hands-on practice requirements|

 |Professional Certification||Registration offered through ARDMS; requires taking a basic sonography exam and additional exams for specialization|